oss-review-toolkit/ort/docs/how-to-fix-text-provider-kts.md

 # The `how-to-fix-text-provider.kts` file

-The `how-to-fix-text-provider.kts` file enables the injection of how-to-fix texts in markdown format for ORT issues into the reports.
+The `how-to-fix-text-provider.kts` file enables the injection of how-to-fix texts in Markdown format for ORT issues into the reports.

 You can use the [how-to-fix-text-provider.kts example](../examples/how-to-fix-text-provider.kts) as the base script file